Our companies are backed by the Best Pick Guarantee. Call one today!

 Create a holiday feel from the moment guests enter your home with fun holiday décor.
 Focus on high-traffic areas like the table or entryway for maximum mileage.

 If you’re not sure where to start, choose a theme or color palette perfect for the event.
-Consider a colorful tablecloth, decorative runner, napkin rings or festive place cards.
+Consider a colorful tablecloth, decorative runner, napkin rings, or festive place cards.
 If crafts are your thing, you can create a custom wreath or centerpiece.

 6. Remember Safety